-A comparison of preseason ocean age-3 forecasts with postseason estimates derived from FRAM run reconstruction in recent years indicated no persistent tendency to under- or over-predict abundance (Table III-4; Figure III-1b).
-The 2015 preseason forecast overestimated the postseason estimate by a factor of 2.47.
+A comparison of preseason ocean age-3 forecasts with postseason estimates derived from FRAM run reconstruction in recent years indicated no notable bias.
+The 2016 preseason forecast under-predicted the 2016 postseason estimate by a factor of .55 (Table III-4; Figure III-1b).